All Episodes

 Tell me what you think.

-So that video right there is raising a lot of questions, especially when combined with the obvious fabrication of the 30 out six round and the you know the magic bullet theory and the the man of steel claim where we were told recently that Charlie Kirk, he has bones of steel that can stop high-powered hunting rounds that bring down grizzly bears.
+So that video right there is raising a lot of questions, especially when combined with the obvious fabrication of the 30-06 round and the magic bullet theory and the man of steel claim, where we were told recently that Charlie Kirk, he has bones of steel that can stop high-powered hunting rounds that bring down grizzly bears.

-It it doesn't mean though, it doesn't mean that we are seeing in this video exactly what we suspect we're seeing.
+It doesn't mean, though, it doesn't mean that we are seeing in this video exactly what we suspect we're seeing.

-Things were moving quickly, you know, maybe a guy was running to the to the car to start the SUV.
+You know, maybe a guy was running to the car to start the SUV.

 I don't even know.